Rosette Cookies and Vintage Recipes

-Rosettes are very delicate but incredibly delicious Norwegian (or Swedish) cookies that have been a treat for many generations.
+Rosettes are delicate but incredibly delicious Norwegian (or Swedish) cookies that have been a treat for many generations.
 Rosette cookies are as pretty as they are rich and delicious.

 This recipe is what the Gjenvick family has used for generations in creating these most delicious but fragile cookies.